Issued by U.S. Bank

 - Post-intro APR sits at the higher end of major bank ranges; treat the card as a finite tool

-- U.S. Bank approval criteria tend to be tighter than some competitors; excellent credit recommended
+- No ongoing rewards programme; U.S. Bank approval criteria tend to favour excellent credit

 21 billing cycles, not 21 months